PratikChakraborty10/MineSweeperKt/README.md

 	    }

             override fun onLeftMineCountChangedBasedOnFlags(leftMinesBasedOnFlagsCount: Int) {
 		//This will be triggered whenever a block is flagged.
-It will give you the amount of mines left based on the flags on the 		  //map.
+It will give you the amount of mines left based on the flags on the      	map.
 However it's only assumption, it doesn't mean that flag locations are correct.
 	    }
 }
 ```